Afif13/CSS-Tip/content/explore/alignment/index.md

   </div>
 </div>

 Do you see why flexbox is harder than grid?
-Three values of `justify-content` behave the same, `align-content` doesn’t work unless you activate the wrapping, we cannot control the height of the flex lines, and `flex-direction` will flip the whole layout.
+Three values of `justify-content` behave the same, `justify-items` is ignored, `align-content` doesn’t work unless you activate the wrapping, we cannot control the height of the flex lines, and `flex-direction` will flip the whole layout.

 <div class="sum">